-The RE Board does not currently have a formal board skills matrix as per recommendation 2.2 of the ASX Council Principles and Recommendations.
+The RE Board does not currently have a formal board skills matrix as per recommendation 2.2 of the ASX Council Principles and Recommendations, however skills and experience were considered in the appointment of non-executive directors.

 The Chair of the RE Board is an independent, non-executive director.
 As a result, the roles of Board Chair and CEO are not held by the same person.